rigaya/NVEnc/NVEncC_Options.en.md

 Read input file using avformat + libavcodec's sw decoder.
 The optional parameter will set decoder name to be used, otherwise decoder will be selected automatically.

 ### --avhw
-Read input file using avformat + QSV hw decoder.
+Read input file using avformat + NVDEC/CUVID hw decoder.
 Using this mode will provide maximum performance, since entire transcode process will be run on the GPU.

 **Codecs supported by avhw reader**